 WealthSprings is redefining the traditional role of financial planning services.
 We provide our clients with independent, user-friendly services and financial products tailored specifically for their individual needs.

+We are PCG Wealth Management Registered Investment Advisor Representatives.
 Behind us, we have the backing of LPL Financial, a highly rated independent broker/dealer.
-LPL Financial advisors face no pressure to promote proprietary investment products, so we can provide exactly what our clients need and more importantly, what they want — genuinely unbiased financial advice.
+WealthSprings faces no pressure to promote proprietary investment products, so we can provide exactly what our clients need and more importantly, what they want — genuinely objective financial advice.

 So what does this mean for you?

-- Being "Independent" means LPL Financial does not sell its own proprietary investment products; but provides us with access to thousands of investment and insurance products through the nation’s leading providers.
+- Being "Independent" means WealthSprings nor our partners (LPL and PCG) provide proprietary investment products.
+They do provide us with access to thousands of investment and insurance products through the nation’s leading providers.

 - Being "Independent" means that we face no pressure to promote proprietary investment products.